willwang-x/workflow/cornerstone/note-taking-template.md

 ## Why

-[start with why, to connect it with what you already know]
+[[start with why](https://www.youtube.com/watch?v=IPYeCltXpxw), to connect it with what you already know]

 * Google: keyword +
-	* why
+	* Why should we care?
-	* benefit
+	* Why is it important?
-	* reason to use
+	* What are the benefits?

 ## How